-- You wish to take advantage of your existing billing arrangements with AWS for convenience and/or pricing.
-For example, your organization may already have certain AWS consumption commitments or pre-payments – and you can use Frame to consume those resources on your own AWS account.
+- You wish to take advantage of existing billing arrangements with AWS for convenience and/or pricing.
+For example, your organization may already have certain AWS consumption commitments or pre-payments – you can use Frame to consume those resources on your own AWS account.

 - AWS Console login

 Due to the way that CloudFormation Stacks operate, the continuing orchestration of Frame resources on your AWS subscription is not tied to any particular account.
 The Frame platform does not rely on the IAM user that was used to associate your AWS subscription to the Frame platform, and that IAM user can be deleted or disabled at any time without disabling your integration with Frame.
 If you do wish to disable your integration with Frame manually, please delete the Nutanix-Frame-High-Cloud-Stack-Prod CloudFormation stack, as well as the FrameGatewayRole, FrameLambdaRole, and FrameWorkloadRole IAM roles.

 You will need your Account ID number, which can be found by going to your “My Account” page in your AWS console.
 Click on the drop down menu next to your account name in the upper right corner of your AWS Console to access this page.
 See below for all the steps required to add your BYO AWS account.